aaron-grau/curic/react/homeworks/questions/jbuilder.md

 Run `rake routes` to ensure this is working as intended.

-Make sure you keep the [Jbuilder GitHub][docs-link] up for reference as you work through this.
-A few notes before we begin.
-First, we can run any ruby code we want in a Jbuilder template, including conditionals.
+Keep open and use the [Jbuilder docs][docs-link] for reference as you work through this.

+A few notes before we begin:
+* First, we can run any ruby code we want in a Jbuilder template, including conditionals.
 This ends up being really helpful when, for example, we only want to send certain user data if the user requesting it is logged in.
-Second, we can build Jbuilder partials as we did with HTML and ERB and render them using `json.partial!` in our template, with a very similar argument syntax to `render partial: ...`.
-Last, we can nest our data by opening blocks for a given key in our object.
-This is demonstrated in an example from GitHub page:
++ Second, we can build Jbuilder partials as we did with HTML and ERB and render them using `json.partial!` in our templates.
+* Last, we can nest our
+data by opening blocks for a given key in our object.
+For example,

 ```ruby
 json.author do